alfiecg24/libgrabkernel2/README.md

 * libpartialzip
 * libcurl

-Huge credit to @dhinakg for reimplementing the API parsing in Objective-C (as it was originally in Swift).
+Huge credit to [dhinakg](https://github.com/dhinakg) for reimplementing the API parsing in Objective-C (as it was originally in Swift).